 Sublimely challenging.
 Frustratingly addictive.

 El Campeón is one of the South’s oldest golf courses and blends unusual Central Florida elevation changes of more than 85 feet with features of traditional golf design, including spectacular rolling fairways and undulating greens.

 The course’s signature hole is the par 5, 17th hole – which features a long double dogleg that has more obstacles than some entire courses!
-Play a Top 25 U.S. course on GolfAdvisor – El Campeón (#1 course layout) – 2018.
+Play a Top 25 U.S. golf course on GolfAdvisor – El Campeón (#1 course layout) – 2018.

 You can also call 352.324.3885 or 407.886.6000 (toll-free in the Orlando area) to book your tee time or inquire about active specials.
 If you are staying on a package plan, tee times may be made up to 60 days prior to your check-in day.

 Tee times are subject to availability.
 Please email email@example.com for more information.

 #2 out of the top 25 courses in the U.S.

 #9 out of the top 25 courses in the U.S.